mdht/mdht-models/README.md

 or

--   To install the plugins into eclipse directly (using an update site TODO PROVIDE URL FOR UPDATE SITE AND/OR ANOTHER METHOD OF INSTALLATION INTO THE IDE)
+-   To install the plugins into Eclipse directly.
+Use the following URL as your Update Site in Eclipse: https://hudson.eclipse.org/mdht/job/MDHT-master/lastSuccessfulBuild/artifact/repository.
+This will inject MDHT into your Eclipse installation.

 or